angusgee/cat-gpty/README.md

 ## ⚡ The Solution ⚡

-Cat Gippity solves these issues for you! 🔥🔥
+Cat Gippity solves these issues for you.

-Run the script from your project folder and choose to add on a pre-proompt:
+Run the script from your project folder and choose to add on a pre-prompt:

 <p align="center">
   <img src="./assets/cat-gpty-choose-prompt.png" alt="Cat Gippity first screen - choose a prompt" title="Cat Gippity first screen - choose a prompt">